 If you have one level two heading, you need at least one more.
 Here is an example footnote for a single author book that is not part of a series.
-Note that footnotes are indented one-half inch and are single spaced.
+Note that footnotes are indented one-half inch, just like paragraphs, and are single spaced.
 There is one ten-point space between footnotes.
 This is an example citation for a reprint edition.

-First Level Three Heading
+Level Three Heading

 Level three headings are left justified and italicized.
 Here is an example of a book that contains commentaries on books of the Bible by different authors.
-This same format would be used for a book with chapters by different authors, or a Bible dictionary or encyclopedia with
+This same format would be used for a book with chapters by different authors, or a Bible dictionary or encyclopedia with entries by different authors.
+Here is an example citation for a book by multiple authors.
+This footnote is for that same source on the same page.
+This one is

-&lt;sup>1 George W. Peters, A Biblical Theology of Missions (Chicago: Moody Press, 1972), 55.
+&lt;sup>2 George W. Peters, A Biblical Theology of Missions (Chicago: Moody Press, 1972), 55.

-&lt;sup>2 F. F. Bruce, New Testament History (1969; repr., Garden City, NY: Doubleday-Galilee, 1980), 307.
+&lt;sup>3 F. F. Bruce, New Testament History (1969; repr., Garden City, NY: Doubleday-Galilee, 1980), 307.

-&lt;sup>3 John A. Martin, "Ezra," in The Bible Knowledge Commentary: An Exposition of the Scriptures by Dallas Seminary Faculty, Old Testament ed., ed.
+&lt;sup>4 John A. Martin, "Ezra," in The Bible Knowledge Commentary: An Exposition of the Scriptures by Dallas Seminary Faculty, Old Testament ed., ed.
 John F. Walvoord and Roy B. Zuck (Wheaton: Victor Books, 1985), 653.